 EC4 - St Paul's Cathedral

 Haunting the All Soul's chapel area, the holy man is wears archaic clothing, thought to be hundreds of years old.
 His whistling is known to be so loud it upsets people who have come to the church to find peace.
 There are also reports of children crying which sounds as if it comes from the far east section of the crypt, and the sound of footsteps in various parts of the building, heard when there should be no visitors to the site.
+In 2019, a staff member working in the North Transept reported a figure or figures on the South Transept walking along behind the iron barrier, fifty feet from the cathedral floor.
+The figure(s) appeared holographic, slightly luminous and were not fully formed, and moved from west to east twice within five minutes.
 St Paul's is also home to the bell Great Tom, which is said to strike incorrectly prior to the death of a royal.

 EC4 - Temple Bar, general area